d2l-ai/d2l-en/chapter_attention-mechanisms/multihead-attention.md

 ```

 To allow for [**parallel computation of multiple heads**],
-the above `MultiHeadAttention` class uses two transposition functions as defined below.
+the above `MultiHeadAttention` class uses two transposition methods as defined below.
 Specifically,
-the `transpose_output` function reverses the operation
+the `transpose_output` method reverses the operation
-of the `transpose_qkv` function.
+of the `transpose_qkv` method.

 ```{.python .input}
 %%tab mxnet